airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

     /test connector=bases/base-normalization

 Note that these tests are connecting and processing data on top of real data warehouse destinations.
-Therefore, valid credentials files are expected to be injected in the `secrets/` folder in order to run.
+Therefore, valid credentials files are expected to be injected in the `secrets/` folder in order to run (not included in git repository).

-(this is usually automatically done by the CI thanks to the `tools/bin/ci_credentials.sh` script)
+This is usually automatically done by the CI thanks to the `tools/bin/ci_credentials.sh` script or you can re-use the `destination_config.json` passed to destination connectors.

 ### Integration Tests Definitions for test_normalization.py: